Agrarian Commons

 In the same ways the Agrarian Commons is moving land values out of a speculative market, we are also manifesting the same transition with lease rates.
 The Agrarian Commons model determines lease rates through direct engagement and collective work between potential lessee and lessor to first understand what is affordable within the context of that specific farm’s business model and financial viability.
 A lease rate is then structured around that.

-Transferring land into an Agrarian Commons creates multiple opportunities to reduce financial burdens:
+Transferring land into an Agrarian Commons creates multiple opportunities to reduce financial burdens.
+To give just a few examples:

-For the landowner: Agrarian Trust is a 501(c)(3) public charity, and there are tax benefits for anyone who transfers property into the Trust for less than the full market value.
-Land that is transferred to Agrarian Trust will be conveyed as soon as possible to a localized Agrarian Commons for the benefit of the local agrarian community and economy, and it is utilized for the health of people and the earth.
+For the landowner: Agrarian Trust is a 501(c)(3) public charity, and there are possible tax benefits for anyone who transfers property into the Trust.
+Land that is transferred to Agrarian Trust will be conveyed as soon as possible to a local Agrarian Commons for the benefit of the local community and economy.

-For the community: these affordable lease rates are paid to the local Agrarian Commons entity that then reinvests the revenue back into the farms and the Agrarian Commons itself.
-In this model, money is kept within the local economy rather than being sent off to a corporate bank somewhere disconnected from the local community.
-By revinesting this revenue back into the farms and the land, an Agrarian Commons is supporting diversified healthy food production for the surrounding community while also healing the land that the community depends on.
+For the community: These affordable lease rates are paid to the local Agrarian Commons entity that then reinvests the revenue back into the farms and the Agrarian Commons itself.
+In this way, money is kept within the local economy rather than being sent off to financial institutions that may be disconnected from the local community.
+By reinvesting this revenue back into the farms and the land, an Agrarian Commons is supporting diversified healthy food production for the surrounding community while also healing the land that the community depends on.

 We want to form an Agrarian Commons, now what?